LegallyNotBlonde/Movie_Analysis/README.md

 * Change columns' names for self-explnatory options where needed
 * **After the data is cleaned the DataFrame will be saved in 'Outcome_Files' folder.**

+**PS: Project requirements for ETL: You must use at least two of the following:**
+○ Python Pandas / Matplotlib
+○ JavaScript Plotly / Leaflet
+○ Database: SQL or MongoDB
+○ Google Cloud Platform
+○ Amazon AWS
+○ Tensorflow/Keras
+○ Pytorch
+○ Tableau

 <p> GROUP: *After clean up, check the data what is left (size of the data, number of languages).* to verify if we have sufficient data

 #### Averages and data distribution - Jean - due date:
 * Use .describe() to get an overview of the dataset
 * Create a copy of the cleaned dataframe for safety (in case of any errors our cleaned data stays intact)
-* Averages of the whole data set gross revenue, budjet, movie duration, actors (do we need to do averages group by, for example, genre or budget?) **create a sepate data frame for it to is in Tablea**
+* Averages of the whole data set gross revenue, budjet, profit, movie duration, actors (do we need to do averages group by, for example, genre or budget?) **create a sepate data frame for it to is in Tablea**
 * Min and Max - for example 5 movies with the highest revenue and 5 movies with the lowest revenue - **create a sepate data frame for it to is in Tablea**
 * Visualize the distribution of key features using box plots.for the following values: gross revenue, budget, and movie durations
 * T-test and ANOVA tests - are they beneficial for our type of data with multiple generes combined?

-### Machine Learning - Sabrina: question to TAs: if Jean and I work in paralel on the same file and submit it to GitHub via different branches, will it combine them both well (no code will be lost)?
+### Machine Learning - Sabrina

 1. Establish and assess Baseline metrics like Linear Regression Model
+* Remove 'profit' column as added aggr field from gross-budget
 * Use scaling (gross revenue, budject)
 * Split the Data: Use train-test split for model validation.
 * Build the Model: Use scikit-learn to create a linear regression model.
 * Evaluate Performance: Assess model performance using metrics like R², Mean Absolute Error (MAE), and Mean Squared Error (MSE).